Walking Off The Beaten Track on Walney Island

 As we make our way around the reserve we stop at the various hides to take a few minutes rest, read about the local wildlife and see what we can spot through the slotted windows.
 Pier Hide looks out onto the old wooden pier from which salt was once shipped and where the seals are said to come to bask and feed.
 But there don’t seem to be any around.

 Beyond the hides we find much to see amongst the grasses.
 We find a crab carcass and make a hair decoration.
 We spot bees, butterflies, and rabbits and no seals.
 But we do find blackberries, lots of them.
 Some good enough to eat, although many look like the birds got there first.

 We walk, talk and forget about time

 We walk for two hours.
-Three miles is not a great distance but we don’t notice it, because our attention is elsewhere.
+And only go three miles.
 People often ask us how we get the kids to cycle 1000 kilometers or walk a long distance route and in our experience the key is to not make it about the exercise or activity but to focus instead on something else of interest – the sights, the sounds, nature, music, each other.
 So don’t go for a walk – go seal spotting, bird watching, blackberry picking or head out to make art from nature, make a shape in the landscape, take photographs or write a poem.

 Make a success of your walk

 James Cracknell and the Woodland Trust are supporters of Get Off the Beaten Track and seem to agree that making it fun, interesting or educational is key not just to motivating people to walk but to making the experience more inherently valuable.
 (Not that feeling fitter, sexier and living longer aren’t valuable).